-This is a multicentre, open-label, superiority RCT.
+This is a multicentre, open-label, superiority randomised controlled trial (RCT).
 The allocation ratio between comparison groups is 1:1.
-This trial protocol has been prepared using the Standard

-Protocol Items: Recommendations for Interventional Trials checklist.
-17
+This trial protocol has been prepared using the Standard Protocol Items: Recommendations for Interventional Trials checklist.
+13

 Patient and public involvement